 3.12.
-Socioeconomics and Environmental Justice
+Socioeconomics

 As detailed in Section 3.12.2.2, impacts associated with the proposed project consist of temporary disturbances during construction (i.e., noise, traffic, and fugitive dust) as well as long-term visual and property value impacts, all of which are limited to communities in the immediate vicinity of the project footprint.
 There would be no emissions or releases of air pollutants or hazardous materials that would impact human health or welfare in the surrounding area.
-Thus, the study area for the socioeconomic and environmental justice analysis is limited to the 12 census block groups located in a 1-mile radius of the centerline of the proposed transmission lines (see Figure 3-2).
+Thus, the study area for the socioeconomic analysis is limited to the 12 census block groups located in a 1-mile radius of the centerline of the proposed transmission lines (see Figure 3-2).
 As the study area is located within Kemper, Noxubee, and Winston counties, these counties and the state of Mississippi are included as appropriate secondary geographic areas of reference.
-Comparisons at multiple spatial scales provide a more detailed characterization of populations that may be affected by the proposed actions, including any environmental justice populations (e.g., minority and low-income).
-Demographic and economic characteristics of populations within the study area were assessed using the most recent U.S. Census Bureau (USCB) data available, including 2020 Decennial Census counts (USCB 2020) for total population and racial characteristics, and 2018-2022 American Community Survey (ACS) 5-year estimates (USCB 2022) for the remaining datasets.
+Demographic and economic characteristics of populations within the study area at multiple spatial scales were assessed using the most recent U.S. Census Bureau (USCB) data available, including 2020 Decennial Census counts (USCB 2020) for total population and racial characteristics, and 2018-2022 American Community Survey (ACS) 5-year estimates (USCB 2022) for the remaining datasets.